Data requests

 - Whether there will be any conditions, e.g. formal acknowledgement, review of draft report prior to publication, costs etc.

-What funding is available for research?
+What funding is available for my research?

 - Breast Cancer Foundation NZ Fellowships: Breast Cancer Foundation NZ offers two fellowships a year, one clinical, one scientific.
 Research using the National Register may qualify as either science or clinical research.
 Applications usually close in September, with results announced in November.